-In particular, this article has presented a brief overview of the Autonomous and Connected Vehicles and validate the advantages that may be obtained using the proposed GraphDB approach to manage the great amount of data generated by the sensors disseminated inside the vehicle.
-To prove the validity of the proposed approach, respect the conventional one, a simple case study has been illustrated, in which the information of the sensors has been attached to the geolocation of the vehicle, making possible to discover in time near real-time the queue event.
+This article has presented a brief overview of the Autonomous and Connected Vehicles and proposed non-conventional approach to manage the great amount of data generated by the sensors disseminated inside the vehicle and all around itself, in other words, in the urban environment where the vehicle is completely spread-in.

+In particular, the article presented a simple case study where the information of the sensors has been attached to the geolocation of the vehicle, making it possible to discover in time near real-time the queue event.
 This is of great help to potential stakeholders such as traffic control structures and assurance agencies.